henrique-ft/html_slice/README.md

 - Generate HTML dynamically in instance scope: unlike Markaby, HtmlSlice `self` points to the class instance that are using it, make easier to reuse code and make abstractions (see https://github.com/markaby/markaby?tab=readme-ov-file#label-A+Note+About+instance_eval).
 - Supports a wide range of HTML tags, including empty tags like `<br>` and `<img>`.
 - Can be used to generate all application html or only html partials (slices 🍕).
-- Lightweight, use html_slice without performance penalties.
+- Lightweight, use HtmlSlice without performance penalties.
 - Escapes HTML content to prevent XSS vulnerabilities.

 ## Installation